google/fscrypt/README.md

 However, `shred` isn't guaranteed to be effective on all filesystems and storage devices.

-#### Getting "Package not installed" when trying to use an encrypted directory.
+#### Getting "Package not installed" when trying to use an encrypted directory

 Trying to create or open an encrypted file will fail with `ENOPKG` ("Package not installed") when the kernel doesn't support one or more of the cryptographic